 - 2 scallions, thinly sliced

-1) Combine bacon, onion, celery, garlic, and green bell pepper in a small skillet.
+1) Combine 2 pieces bacon, 1 onion, 1 celery stalk, 2 cloves garlic, and 1 green bell pepper in a small skillet.
 Heat over medium and cook until bacon is rendered and vegetables are soft, about 7 minutes.
-Pour in chicken stock, scraping the bottom of the pan.
+Pour in 1 cup chicken stock, scraping the bottom of the pan.
 Bring to a boil and then remove from heat.

-2) Transfer mixture to a Suvie pan with black-eyed peas and chicken stock.
-Insert pan into the top of your Suvie.
-Place rice in a starch pan and insert into your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+2) Transfer mixture to a Suvie pan with 1 can black-eyed peas.
+Place pan in the bottom zone of Suvie.
+Input settings, and cook now or schedule.

-3) After the cook, remove pans from Suvie.
-Fluff rice and season with salt and pepper to taste.
+4) After the cook, fluff rice and season with salt and pepper to taste.
 Season hoppin’ john to taste with salt and pepper.
 Divide between bowls, garnish with sliced scallions and serve.

 Nutritional Information per serving (2 servings per recipe): Calories 540, Total Fat 5g, Total Carbohydrates 126g, Total Sodium 1100mg, Total Protein 24g